-The following is heavily based on the foundation work done by Houston, Robertson, and Stuart (1998, 2000), Lacadena and Wichmann (2004), and on the workshop Classic Maya Grammar directed by Alfonso Lacadena and Marc Zender at the 6th European Maya Conference, Hamburg, Germany, December 5th-7th, 2001.
+The following is primarily based on the foundation work done by Houston, Robertson, and Stuart (1998, 2000), Lacadena and Wichmann (2004), and Lacadena and Zender (2001).
 All possible misinterpretations are ours, not theirs.

 EXPLANATION OF ABBREVIATIONS:

 C consonant V vowel ABS absolutive ERG ergative